ablanco12/ApacheServerChallenge/README.md

 # ApacheServerChallenge

-create a Dockerfile within that folder with the vi editor:
+create a Dockerfile within this directory with the vi editor:

 $ vi Dockerfile